10 ESL Professional Development Ideas to Learn and Grow as Teachers

 Another great way to encourage professional development is to put a “resource box” in the teacher’s office.
 The idea is to have teachers write down teaching ideas, fun activities and teaching strategies and put them in the box.
 You can then open the idea box once a week during a teacher’s meeting and look at all the ideas and resources submitted.

-3. Hold Regularly Scheduled Staff Meetings
+3. Regularly Schedule Staff Meetings

-Staff meetings work best when they’re weekly or bi-weekly.
-That way, all staff members are more likely to stay up-to-date with news, materials and anything else related to teaching ESL.
-These meetings are also a good way to get feedback on teaching material, like textbooks and software.
+Staff meetings work best when they’re weekly or biweekly.
+That way, all staff members are more likely to stay up-to-date with news, resources and anything else related to teaching ESL.
+These meetings are also a good way to get feedback on teaching material like textbooks and software.

-4. Host Teacher-Training Workshops
+4. Host Teacher Training Workshops

 5. Attend Virtual Courses and Seminars on ESL Professional Development